MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/competitionlevel.md

 ---
-title: CompetitionLevel Value Set ms.service: bing-ads-ad-insight-service ms.topic: article
+title: CompetitionLevel Value Set - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Competition levels are defined by the number of advertisers bidding on this keyword, relative to all other keywords across Bing Ads.
 ---
-# CompetitionLevel Value Set
+# CompetitionLevel Value Set - Ad Insight
 Competition levels are defined by the number of advertisers bidding on this keyword, relative to all other keywords across Bing Ads.

 You can specify competition levels when calling the [GetKeywordIdeas](../ad-insight-service/getkeywordideas.md) operation.